ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 A network-based security solution can look for attempted exploits of such new vulnerabilities or recognize an attack being launched based on security intelligence related to the campaign and stop them before they reach the vulnerable endpoint.

+With TLS 1.3, the network-based security solution must act as a MITM at all times, since it must engage during the ClientHello and cannot disengage subsequently.

 ## Use Case O6 - End-of-Life Endpoint
 Older endpoints (and in some cases even new ones) will not receive any software updates.
 As new vulnerabilities inevitably are discovered, these endpoints will be vulnerable to exploits.

 A network-based security solution can help prevent such exploits.
+With TLS 1.3, the network-based security solution must act as a MITM at all times, since it must engage during the ClientHello and cannot disengage subsequently.

 ## Use Case O7 - Compliance
+This use case is similar to the inbound compliance use case described in {{InboundCompliance}}, except its from the client point of view.

+Again, the only way to satisfy the use case scenario around network-based audit is for the middlebox to always become an active MITM.

 ## Use Case O8 - Crypto Security Audit
-This is a variation of the use in {{InboundCryptoSecurityAudit}}
+This is a variation of the use in {{InboundCryptoSecurityAudit}}.

 Organizations may have policies around acceptable ciphers and certificates for client sessions, possibly based on the destination.
 Examples include no use of self-signed certificates, black or white-list Certificate Authority, etc. In TLS 1.2, the Certificate message was sent in clear-text, however in TLS 1.3 the message is encrypted thereby preventing either a network-based audit or policy enforcement around acceptable server certificates.